kitplummer/goa/README.md

 `spy -c 'echo hello' -d 20 -v 3 https://github.com/kitplummer/goa_tester`

-And if you are using a `.goa` file to hold the command calling a batch like
+And if you are using a `.goa` file, reference the command calling a batch like

 ```
 .\hello.bat